cilium/cilium/Documentation/install/upgrade.rst

    Do not upgrade to 1.7.0 before reading the following section and completing the required steps.

+* Cilium has bumped the minimal kubernetes version supported to v1.11.0.

 * If ``kvstore`` is setup with ``etcd`` **and** TLS is enabled, the field name ``ca-file`` will have its usage deprecated and will be removed in Cilium v1.8.0.
   The new field name, ``trusted-ca-file``, can be used since Cilium v1.1.0.